 Education Leadership & Administration Graduate Programs near Cleveland

-Educational leadership graduate programs come in three primary levels:
+Educational leadership graduate degrees come in three primary levels:

-Through these types of programs, students might study specializations such as educational policy, educational research, or student affairs and development.
+Within these types of programs, students might study specializations such as educational policy, educational research, or student affairs and development.
 Each has their own requirements and goals.
 Therefore it's important to conduct your own research to determine which educational leadership program might fit your needs.

 The educational leadership certificate may be a great option for students who want to focus on educational leadership and administration but already have a master’s degree in another subject.
 These are shorter, more concentrated programs, allowing students to focus their studies on a specific area.
 Many certificate programs prepare students to apply for school leadership and administration licensure.
 Depending on the program, they may help professionals become assistant principals, principals, or supervisors at schools or central offices.
-Most certificate programs require one to two years of fulltime study.
+Most certificate programs require one to two years of full time study.